-If we’re talking about middle school tournament games game length can also be slightly different.
+If we’re talking about middle school tournament games, their duration can also be slightly different.

 Matches can last two 20-minute halves with a 5-minute halftime, two 25-minute halves with a 5-minute interval or even two 35-minute halves with a 10-minute break.

-The National Federation of State High School Associations (NFHS), based in Indianapolis, Indiana, sets the rules that govern high school soccer games in the United States.
+Based in Indianapolis, Indiana, the National Federation of State High School Associations (NFHS) sets the rules that govern high school soccer games in the United States.

-How Long do Girl’s High School Soccer Games Last
+How Long do Girls’ High School Soccer Matches Last?

-A girl’s high school game is also 80 minutes in length, consisting of two equal halves of 40 minutes or four quarters of 20 minutes.
+A girls’ high school game is 80 minutes long, consisting of two halves of 40 minutes or four quarters of 20 minutes.

-The interval between the two halves or between the second and third quarters is 10 minutes in duration.
+The interval between the two halves (or between the second and third quarters) lasts 10 minutes.

-In this post we learned how long is a soccer game.
+In this post, we learned how long are soccer games.
 The answer is generally 90 minutes broken down into two 45-minute halves with a 15-minute interval plus stoppage time.

-If there is a tie at the end of the regulation play, the game can end as a draw, or there could be an extra time of two 15-minute halves (with no break between them) if this is a playoff match (or the competition rules state there cannot be any draws).
+If there is a tie at the end of the regulation play, the game can end as a draw, or there could be overtime (extra time) of two 15-minute halves (with a 1-minute break between them) if this is a playoff match (or the competition rules state there cannot be any draws).

 If the result is still a draw when the extra time ends, there will be a penalty shootout to determine the winner.

-We also saw that game length is different from age group to age group where the youngest footballers play the smallest amount of time; and, as they move to the next age group, the longer their soccer matches last.
+We also saw that game length is between the different age groups.
+The youngest footballers play the smallest amount of time and, as they move to the next age group, the longer their soccer matches last.